Navigating 10 Different Trust Options for Estate Planning

 4. Charitable Lead Trust

-This trust channels income to your chosen charity for a specified period or lifetime.
+This trust channels income to the charity of your choice for a specified period of time.
 Afterward, the remaining funds benefit you or your loved ones, bringing substantial tax advantages.

 5. Charitable Remainder Trust

-Provides income to you for a specific period or lifetime.
-Afterwards, it directs the remainder to your chosen charity, yielding significant tax savings after the designated time or death.
+This is the reverse of the Charitable Lead Trust.
+This Charitable Remainder Trust provides income to you or your loved ones for a specific period of time.
+Afterwards, it directs the remainder of the assets in the charitable remainder trust to be distributed to the charity of your choice, yielding significant tax savings after the designated time or death.

 6. Marital Trust